WillUHD/PowerGadget/README.md

 ### How to run
 - Grab the latest release, unzip, and double-click the `.exe` file!
 - The app is a portable folder.
 Install it wherever you want!
-- Small memory footprint (~65-85MB), minimal impact on performance (consumes about 10-20MHz effective clock on a modern CPU)
+- Small memory footprint (~65-85MB), minimal impact on performance (consumes about 10-20MHz effective clock)
+- Currently, this works on all x64 Windows 10/11 systems, but support is only tested for Intel IA/GT

 ### Build
 - Launcher build command for `native-image`: